gelguy/Cmd2.vim/README.md

 ```

 Note the use of `\({char}\&\L\)`. `\L` is a character class, and hence not affected by the `\c` flag.
 This will match `s:CustomFuzzySearch` with `cfs`.

+To customise the substring of the cmdline to match, use g:Cmd2__complete_string_pattern.
+The default takes the last sequence of keywords before the cursor.
+However, we might want to include '.' as a keyword to match so we can do 'obj.value'.
+To do this, we change string_pattern to `'\v(\.|\k)*$'`.
+This way we can type 's.' to match 'state.*'.

+g:Cmd2__complete_string_pattern only matches from before the cursor.
+To get matches that include patterns from after the cursor, use g:Cmd2__complete_get_string.

 ## FAQ